 Class meetings are part of the curriculum.
 This is a place where children learn to be problem solvers.
 The environment facilitates the treating of children as individuals and creating solutions based on the situation and child.

 Teachers also utilize buddy classrooms if a student needs a change of environment or a quiet place to work.
-Our principal and vice principal are also available to handle situations, that cannot be resolved in the classroom and to provide additional behavior strategies.
+Our principal is also available to handle situations that cannot be resolved in the classroom, and to provide additional behavior strategies.

 Is transportation provided?